grig23/primetime.en/help/AccountIQ/export-acc-information.md

 **# Clusters**

-A cluster is a collection of locations and devices.
-The clusters are created by finding common locations between devices.
-The devices that have been seen in a common location will be considered to belong in the same [Cluster](/help/AccountIQ/product-concepts.md#cluster-def).
+The number of distinct [clusters](/help/AccountIQ/product-concepts.md#cluster-def) where streaming has taken place.

 **Geographic span (miles)**

-The maximum distance between the locations associated with the account.
+The maximum distance between the streaming locations associated with the account.

 **# AuthN OK**